How Do I Know if I Have a Cat Allergy?

 Cat allergies can usually be controlled with standard allergy drugs.
 Your doctor might recommend:

 - Antihistamines, which are available over-the-counter -- like Claritin, Allegra, Benadryl, or Zyrtec; some antihistamines. such as Astelin, come as nasal sprays.

 - Decongestants, like over-the-counter Sudafed or Allegra-D

 - Other drugs, which affect allergy or asthma symptoms in various ways.
 Prescription steroids -- like Flonase or Nasonex sprays -- are a common treatment for allergies.
 One steroid spray, Nasacort, is available over the counter.

 Allergy shots are another option.
 Allergy shots are not always effective, and completing treatment can take years.
-They're also not safe for children under 5.
+They're also not safe for children under age 5.
 But they can be a huge help to some people.
 Ask your doctor if they make sense for you.